AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 AP Biology · Unit 5 Learning Journey

-Mendelian Genetics AP Biology: Unit 5 Guide
+Mendelian Genetics: AP Biology Unit 5 Guide

 Mendelian genetics explains how alleles pass from parents to offspring and how inheritance patterns can predict traits.
 In simple Mendelian inheritance, dominant and recessive alleles combine to create genotypes and phenotypes.
 In AP Biology Unit 5, the key skill is using allele logic to predict outcomes and justify inheritance patterns with evidence.

-Updated June 3, 2026 · Reviewed by APScore5 Editorial Team
+Updated June 1, 2026 · Reviewed by APScore5 Editorial Team

 AP Biology Mendelian genetics infographic showing alleles, dominant and recessive traits, genotype, phenotype, and inheritance prediction